jeeva-nikam/AWS_CDK_POC/README.md

 # Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.
+This is a basic cdk project for TypeScript development with CDK.

+Here we are creating simple s3 bucket using this code

 The `cdk.json` file tells the CDK Toolkit how to execute your app.